Volker Burkert

 Volker D. Burkert is a German physicist, academic and researcher.
-He is a Principal Staff Scientist at the Thomas Jefferson National Accelerator Facility at Jefferson Lab (JLab) in Newport News, Virginia (USA).
-He has made major contributions to the design of the CEBAF Large Acceptance Spectrometer (CLAS) that made it suitable for high luminosity operation in experiments studying spin-polarized electron scattering.
+He is a Principal Staff Scientist at the Thomas Jefferson National Accelerator Facility, also known as Jefferson Lab in Newport News, Virginia, United States.

-Beginning in 2002, Burkert developed the concept of a new large acceptance detector, CLAS12, tuned for the much higher rate capabilities that were needed to take full advantage of the doubling of the energy of the CEBAF machine to 12 GeV.
-CLAS12 has been in operation since 2018.
-Burkert's work contributed to JLab's flagship program investigating the three-dimensional structure of the proton.
+His work has focused on studies of nucleon structure and on the development of CLAS and CLAS12, large-acceptance spectrometers used in electron-scattering experiments.
+In 2018, Burkert co-authored "The pressure distribution inside the proton", a study published in Nature, which described the first measurement of a mechanical property of a subatomic particle.

-Burkert is a Fellow of the American Physical Society, and the recipient of the 2019 Virginia Governor's Outstanding Scientist award.
+Burkert is a Fellow of the American Physical Society and the recipient of the 2019 Virginia Governor's Outstanding Scientist Award.
+In 2025, he received the Tom W. Bonner Prize in Nuclear Physics from the American Physical Society.

 Education

 Burkert was educated at the University of Bonn in Germany, earning a BA in 1967, a master's degree in physics in 1969 and a PhD in 1975.
-After being awarded his doctorate, he continued to study in Bonn until 1981.

 Career

 Burkert began his career as a research associate at Bonn University in 1975.
 In 1978, he was promoted to the German equivalent of an assistant professorship, a position that he held until 1984.
 During this time he was also on leave as a Scientific Associate at the European Council for Nuclear Research (CERN) in Switzerland, where he joined the Axial Field Spectrometer (AFS) team at the proton-proton Intersecting Storage Rings (ISR).
-Following a sabbatical in the US in 1984, he joined the Continuous Electron Beam Accelerator Facility (CEBAF) in 1985 as a staff scientist, and worked on the development of instrumentation for nuclear physics experiments in two of the three planned experimental halls.
+Following a sabbatical in the US in 1984, he joined the Continuous Electron Beam Accelerator Facility (CEBAF) in 1985 as a staff scientist.

-In 1992, Burkert was promoted to the rank of senior staff scientist and developed a broad research program to elucidate the internal structure of nucleons by investigating their excited states and so assisting theorists in their development of their quark models.
-Similar work was undertaken in research centers across Europe and Asia.
-In 2003, he took charge of the experimental department Hall B and the scientific research group, and led a team of scientists, engineers, and technicians in the pursuit of a high impact scientific program that explores the internal quark and gluon structure of protons, neutrons and atomic nuclei.
-During this time, Burkert developed the conceptual design of a new spectrometer system, CLAS12, with an order of magnitude increase in operating luminosity over the original CLAS detector performance.
-He oversaw the design, construction and commissioning of the CLAS12 spectrometer system and ancillary equipment.
+At CEBAF, which later became known as Jefferson Lab, he was involved with the development, construction and operation of the CEBAF Large Acceptance Spectrometer (CLAS).
+In 1992, Burkert was promoted to senior staff scientist and developed a research program on the internal structure of nucleons, including studies of their excited states.

+In 2003, he was appointed group leader of Jefferson Lab's Experimental Hall B, where he led a team of scientists working with the CLAS detector system to study the internal quark and gluon structure of protons, neutrons and atomic nuclei.
+During his time at Hall B, he developed the conceptual design for CLAS12, a large-acceptance spectrometer system built for experiments following the 12 GeV CEBAF upgrade.
+CLAS12 began operation in 2018.

+In 2019, Burkert stepped down as Hall B leader and became a principal staff scientist in Jefferson Lab’s Experimental Nuclear Physics division.
+Since 2020, Burkert has been part of Jefferson Lab's team for the Electron-Ion Collider science program.

 Research

+Burkert has authored or co-authored over 460 scientific articles and has over 51,000 citations.
+His research has focused on the internal structure of protons, neutrons and nuclei, including nucleon excitations, electron-scattering measurements, and the development and use of large-acceptance detector systems.